About the Episcopal Church

 The Presiding Bishop

-The 27th and current Presiding Bishop is the Most Rev. Michael Bruce Curry.
+His predecessor is the Rt.
+Rev. Michael Bruce Curry.
 Prior to his election in 2015, he was the diocesan Bishop of North Carolina.
 In that capacity, he preached one of his best-known sermons, entitled “We Need some Crazy Christians”, at the 2013 General Convention of the Episcopal Church in Indianapolis.

 He gained worldwide attention in 2018 when he preached at the wedding of the Duke and Duchess of Sussex, Prince Harry and Meghan Markle, at St. George’s Chapel, Windsor.